 Voting Securities.
-Only stockholders of record as of the close of business on July 17, 2009 will be entitled to vote at the meeting and any adjournment thereof.
-As of that time, we had 26,929,469 shares of common stock outstanding, all of which are entitled to vote with respect to all matters to be acted upon at the annual meeting.
-Each stockholder of record as of that date is entitled to one vote for each share of common stock held by him or her.
-Our Bylaws provide that a majority of all of the shares of the stock entitled to vote, whether present in person or represented by proxy, shall constitute a quorum for the transaction of business at the meeting.
+Only stockholders of record as of the close of business on July 15, 2010 will be entitled to vote at the meeting and any adjournment thereof.
+As of that time, we had 27,739,442 shares of common stock outstanding, all of which are entitled to vote with respect to all matters to be acted upon at the annual meeting.
+Each stockholder of record as of that date is entitled to one vote for each share of common stock held.
+Our Bylaws provide that a majority of all of the shares entitled to vote, whether present in person or represented by proxy, shall constitute a quorum for the transaction of business at the meeting.
 Votes for and against, abstentions and "broker non-votes" will each be counted as present for purposes of determining the presence of a quorum.
+If a quorum shall fail to attend the meeting, the chairman of the meeting or the holders of a majority of the shares entitled to vote who are present, in person or by proxy, may adjourn the meeting to another place, date or time.

 Broker Non-Votes.
 A broker non-vote occurs when a broker submits a proxy card with respect to shares held in a fiduciary capacity (generally referred to as being held in "street name") but declines to vote on a particular matter because the broker has not received voting instructions from the beneficial owner.
 Under the rules that govern brokers who are voting with respect to shares held in street name, brokers have the discretion to vote such shares on routine matters, but not on non-routine matters.
-Routine matters include the election of directors, increases in authorized common stock for general corporate purposes and ratification of auditors.
-Non-routine matters include amendments to stock plans.
+Routine matters include increases in authorized common stock for general corporate purposes and ratification of auditors.
+Non-routine matters include the election of directors and amendments to stock plans.